afcondon/package-graph/README.md

 # generating `graph.json`

 a note to myself as much as anything - ``purs graph `spago sources` > dist/graph.json`` seems to do the trick

+# future work

+there are two obvious directions to pursue here
+ * improving this simple example by actually processing the graph so that the resulting D3 vis is actually interesting in some way
+ * parsing something like the `CoreFn` output in order to get a call level graph instead of a package level one